mikejsavage/hirveserv/README.md

 Running
 -------

+1. Install the dependences as listed above

-1. Run `make` and put the resulting hirveserv binary somewhere in `$PATH`.
+2. Run `make` and put the resulting hirveserv binary somewhere in `$PATH`.

-2. Create `/etc/hirveserv.conf`, for example:
+3. Create `/etc/hirveserv.conf`, for example:

         name = "winnerserv"
         port = 4055